Last updated on March 19th, 2019

 The Modern Trend

-Today, more options exist, such as mediation.
-Divorce Mediation is when you and your soon-to-be ex spouse sit down with a neutral third person to negotiate your interests.
-Issues are worked out by a trained mediator or mediators, rather than between lawyers in a courtroom.
+Divorce mediation is when you and your soon-to-be ex spouse sit down and work with a neutral third party to negotiate your interests.
+Issues are worked out by a trained mediator or mediators rather than between lawyers in a courtroom.

-A clear advantage is that there can be some give-and-take between the parties.
-The participants decide what really matters instead having of a judge deciding everything.
+The clear advantage of this process is that there can be some give-and-take between the parties.
+The participants decide what really matters instead of having a judge deciding everything.
+Further, mediation can be quicker and easier for individuals who don’t want to appear in court.

 Is Mediation Optional?